carallon/sixeye-api/sphinx-src/index.rst

 This API is provided for interaction with the SixEye system, allowing management of Sites, Portals, Users and Devices.

-In general, if you are a user of a SixEye system you don't need this API - it is more likely required by administrators of multiple SixEye sites or systems.
+In general, if you are a user of a SixEye system you don't need this API - it is more likely required by administrators of multiple SixEye sites or systems, or if you wish to trigger SixEye functionality from third party systems.

 .. toctree::
    :hidden: